-IQGeo Group plc provides geospatial software to the telecoms and utility industries.
+IQGeo Group plc ("IQGeo") provides geospatial software to the telecoms and utility industries.
 Our software accelerates a customer's strategic digital transformation initiatives by accelerating productivity and collaboration across enterprise planning, design, construction and maintenance processes.

 Country of Incorporation: England and Wales (registered company number 05589712)

 Full biographies of the directors of the Board can be found at Our People.
 A description of responsibilities can be found on Corporate Governance.

 IQGeo Group plc's nominated advisors are finnCap Ltd. Please visit the finnCap website for more information.